Penssake/reactTutorial/README.md

 # reactTutorial
-Tutorial for introduction to React/Reference The Net Ninja
+Tutorial for introduction to React

 Initial notes